nlenno1/nick-lennon-drummer-ms1/README.md

 ### Results and outcomes

-All final tests produced good to excellent results apart from a few warnings from the HTML validator about not having section titles.
+All final tests produced good to excellent results apart from a few warnings from the HTML validator about some sections not having section titles.

 The sections in question contain:
 - Lesson promotions video - which has a title in the auto playing video,